I joined University of Liverpool Management School in October 2016. My role within ULMS is Associate Dean, Research.

 My research centres on work, family and health, which I explore from a socio-cultural perspective.
 I explore the experiences of both mothers and fathers, as they combine parenting and paid work.
 Regarding mothers, I have developed the notions 'pregnant presenteeism' (where expectant mothers remain at work during pregnancy, even if they are ill) and 'maternal body work', where pregnant women and new mothers seek to fulfil the often conflicting criteria of 'good' mother and 'good' employee.

 Having been in receipt of a Leverhulme Fellowship I am presently working on the relationships between fathers and the work-family interface, drawing upon the lenses of gender and the body.

-My research is published in social science and management journals including: Organization Studies; Academy of Management Perspectives; Human Relations; British Journal of Management; Gender, Work and Organization; Social Science and Medicine; International Journal of Management Reviews, and International Journal of Human Resource Management.
+My research is published in social science and management journals including: Organization Studies; Academy of Management Perspectives; Human Relations; Organizational Research Methods, British Journal of Management; Gender, Work and Organization; Social Science and Medicine; International Journal of Management Reviews, and International Journal of Human Resource Management.

 I am past Chair of NARTI (Northern Advanced Research Training Initiative) which reflects my core interests in capacity building among research students and early career scholars.